Fair Value Measurements

 Accounting guidance under GAAP defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 This accounting guidance also establishes a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.

-The Company uses fair value measurements to record fair value adjustments to certain assets and liabilities and to determine fair value disclosures.
-Securities available for sale and equity securities with readily determinable fair values are recorded at fair value on a recurring basis, along with other mortgage related items identified in the recurring fair value table below.
-Additionally, from time to time, the Company may be required to record at fair value other assets on a nonrecurring basis, such as collateral dependent loans, repossessed assets and OREO (foreclosed assets).
-These nonrecurring fair value adjustments typically involve application of lower of cost or market accounting or write-downs of individual assets.
+The Company uses fair value measurements to record fair value adjustments to certain assets and liabilities on a recurring basis and to determine fair value disclosures.
+Available for sale securities and equity securities with readily determinable fair values are recorded at fair value on a recurring basis, along with other mortgage-related items identified in the recurring fair value table below.
+Additionally, from time to time, the Company may be required to record at fair value other assets on a nonrecurring basis, such as collateral-dependent loans, repossessed assets and OREO (foreclosed assets).
+These non-recurring fair value adjustments typically involve application of lower of cost or market accounting or write-downs of individual assets.

 Under fair value accounting guidance, assets and liabilities are grouped at fair value in three levels, based on the markets in which the assets and liabilities are traded and the reliability of the assumptions used to determine their fair values.
 These hierarchy levels are: